mishaal79/dss-formio-service/terraform/ARCHITECTURE.md

 ## Overview

-This Terraform module deploys Form.io Enterprise and Community services on Google Cloud Platform using **shared infrastructure**.
-The module does not manage VPC resources - it consumes shared networking infrastructure managed by `gcp-dss-erlich-infra-terraform`.
+This Terraform module deploys Form.io Enterprise and Community services on Google Cloud Platform using **central infrastructure**.
+The module does not manage VPC resources - it consumes central networking infrastructure managed by `gcp-dss-erlich-infra-terraform`.

 ## Architecture Principles

-### Shared Infrastructure Model
+### Central Infrastructure Model
 - **VPC Management**: All networking resources are managed centrally by `gcp-dss-erlich-infra-terraform`
 - **Service Module**: This module focuses on service deployment, not infrastructure
 - **Separation of Concerns**: Infrastructure vs. Application deployment are handled separately

-### Why Shared VPC?
+### Why Central VPC?

 1. **Service Integration**: Form.io needs to communicate with MongoDB and other services
 2. **License Validation**: Form.io Enterprise requires internet egress for license validation